Salvadora persica

+The tree is native from the Middle East and North Africa to India.

 Description

 Salvadora persica is a small tree or shrub with a crooked trunk, typically 6-7 m in height.
 Its bark is scabrous and cracked, whitish with pendulous extremities.
 The root bark of the tree is similar in colour to sand, and the inner surfaces are an even lighter shade of brown.
 It has a pleasant fragrance, of cress or mustard, as well as a warm and pungent taste.

-The leaves break with a fine crisp crackle when trodden on.
-The tree produces small red edible fruits, juicy but pungent, in clusters.
+The tree produces small red edible fruits, juicy but pungent, in clusters, and its dark green leaves are round and fleshy.